 The NSLP uses federal funding to reimburse roughly 100,000 public and private schools in the U.S. for free or subsidized lunches.
 About one-third of the 30 million students who participate in the program don’t qualify for free or subsidized lunch but choose to pay for it, according to the Robert Wood Johnson Foundation’s Healthy Eating Research program.
 About 14 million children also participate in the National School Breakfast Program (NSBP).

-The push to make sure children have access to healthy meals dates back to the mid-1800s when organizations in cities like New York and Boston set up programs to provide food to poor children.
+The push to ensure children have access to healthy meals dates back to the mid-1800s when organizations in cities like New York and Boston set up programs to provide food to poor children.
 Then, in the 1930s, the Works Progress Administration (WPA), funded by the New Deal, started paying for millions of students to get hot lunches in schools.
 A 1937 article authored by a WPA official cited weight gain as well as improvements in school attendance, classwork, and appearance among students eating school lunches.
 The program was formalized in 1946 when President Harry Truman signed the National School Lunch Program into law.

 The legislation targeted two issues.
 It aimed to address undernutrition among children in the U.S. in response to concerns about the number of men who couldn’t serve in World War II because of “diet-related health problems” following the poor diets of the Great Depression.
 An estimated 45% of recruits couldn’t serve in the war because of malnutrition.
 The law also sought to provide stability to domestic agriculture commodities at a time when there was a surplus of food grown in the U.S. The law still requires that at least 51% of the “final processed product” in school meals is made with domestically grown products and processed in the U.S. This includes everything from milk to poultry to grains.
 (The linking of these two issues presents challenges in today’s food landscape when the government heavily subsidizes the production of grains, such as corn, that go into heavily processed foods.)